1842 Grand National: The race

-At the start of the second circuit Peter Simple took up the running and by the time Becher's Brook was reached for the second time the competitors were spread out over a furlong of the course.
+At the start of the second circuit, Honesty refused at the bank out of the Sunken Lane, where Satirist also fell.
+Peter Simple took up the running, and by the time Becher's Brook was reached for the second time, the competitors were spread out over a furlong of the course.

-Peter Simple still led at the Canal Turn but it was here that Lottery was pulled up after showing signs of distress.
-Only the Seventy Four, Gaylad, Columbine and The Returned were still within one field {fence} of the leader at this point but the grey was still full of running and looked very likely to win.
+Peter Simple still led at the Canal Turn, but it was here that Lottery was pulled up after showing signs of distress.
+Only Seventy Four, Gaylad, Columbine, and The Returned were still within one field {fence} of the leader at this point but the grey was still full of running and looked very likely to win.

 At the turn for home a group of spectators, keen to get a good view, had encroached onto the course without realising.
 Peter Simple was by now many lengths clear but his rider failed to notice the spectators in time and in trying to avoid them he was thrown from his mount.
-Powell, on second placed Seventy Four was able to take evasive action and continued towards the hurdles in the lead with only Gaylad close enough to challenge.
+Powell, on second-placed Seventy Four was able to take evasive action and continued towards the hurdles in the lead with only Gaylad close enough to challenge.

 Seventy Four jumped the final hurdle in the lead but was very tired by this stage and failed to respond to the vigorous urgings of his rider for an extra effort.
 Gaylad by contrast was treated with much more compassion by his rider and responded to this nursing by finding the extra effort necessary to get up and win by four lengths.
-The very unfortunate Peter Simple was remounted to finish fifteen lengths back in third with The Returned and Columbine the only other recorded finishers.
-The remaining runners, with the exception of Sam Weller and Lottery are believed to have completed the course but were so far behind that they were probably swallowed up by the many mounted spectators and carriages who would follow the runners from the top end of the racecourse down the home straight.
+The very unfortunate Peter Simple was remounted to finish fifteen lengths back in third with The Returned fourth, a distance ahead of Banathlath.
+Lucks All, Lady Langford, and Lottery all walked in, albeit too far behind to be recorded as finishers by the judge.
+Anonymous and Columbine walked down the Sunken Lane after giving up the chase at Anchor Bridge and so did not complete the course.

 The race was timed at 13 minutes and 30 seconds, a full minute outside the record.